2025 Hellenic Championship – Singles

 Novak Djokovic defeated Lorenzo Musetti in the final, 4–6, 6–3, 7–5 to win the singles tennis title at the 2025 Hellenic Championship.
-It was his 101st career ATP Tour-level title.
+It was his 101st career ATP Tour-level title and his 72nd title won on hard courts, breaking a tie with Roger Federer.
 Aged 38 years and 5 months old, Djokovic became the oldest men's singles champion on the ATP Tour since its establishment in 1990, and the third-oldest men's singles tour-level champion in the Open Era.

 This was the first edition of the tournament, which replaced the Belgrade Open on the calendar.

 Seeds

 The top four seeds received a bye into the second round.